Advertisement

 If your dog growls at one specific person, this is quite normal canine behaviour.
 It could be because the person reminds your dog of someone who mistreated them in the past.
 It could also be the way they interact with your dog or even how they feel about your dog, which your pup has picked up on.
 It could be the shampoo or deodorant the person uses, the food they eat, the perfume or aftershave they wear or even if the person is afraid of your dog.
 It could be many different things.

-It’s easy to assume that when a dog barks at someone, it’s because they either dislike them or the dog has aggression issues.
-However, it can be as simple as the dog using barking to attract the attention of someone, such as their owner.
-A dog can bark at a person because they want attention, food, to go for a walk or to play.
-Many dogs will bark because they simply want to play or share a positive experience, not to be aggressive.
-If the dog is jumping in anticipation, wagging their tail or showing signs they are happy; their barking is likely to be an extension of how they are feeling.
+A dog may bark at you because they also want food, or to go for a walk or to play.
+Many dogs will bark because they simply want to share a positive experience, not to be aggressive.
+If the dog is jumping in anticipation, wagging their tail or showing signs that they're happy, their barking is likely to be an extension of how they are feeling.

 Why don’t dogs bark at some people?

-If there are some people who your dog never barks at it could that your dog doesn’t view them as any threat, but also doesn’t view them as a source of excitement.
+If there are some people who your dog never barks at it could that your dog doesn’t view them as a threat, but they aren't a source of excitement either.
 That’s not to say your dog doesn’t like the person; they just don’t get over-excited in their presence.

 How to stop your dog from barking at certain people

 If you know that the person your dog is barking at has good intentions, dog trainers recommend using positive reinforcement training to teach your dog not to feel protective or defensive around that person.
-This method of canine training uses rewards to encourage your dog to behave the way you want.
-Whenever your dog does not bark at people, reward them, and they will eventually learn that refraining from barking at people means they some playtime or a tasty treat.
+This method of canine training uses rewards to encourage your dog to behave the way you want, building confidence and positive associations.
+Whenever your dog does not bark at people, reward them, and they will eventually learn that refraining from barking at people means they get some playtime or a tasty treat.

 Dogs are very expressive animals, and their body language and behaviour will show how they are feeling.
 While barking at people shouldn’t be treated as bad behaviour, it’s helpful to recognise why your dog may be doing it.
-With positive reinforcement training and ensuring you don’t inadvertently encourage them, your dog can learn that barking at people is not acceptable and won’t benefit them.
+With positive reinforcement training and ensuring you don’t inadvertently encourage them your dog can learn that barking at people is not acceptable, and that staying calm results in better things.

 More advice on...